thorchain/docs/how-it-works/emission-schedule.md

 1. Native Transaction Fee: The Native THORChain transaction fee (0.02 RUNE) applies to transactions made on the THORChain blockchain for assets such as RUNE, Synthetic Assets, and Secure Assets.
 This fee represents the cost for processing transactions on the THORChain blockchain and is charged independently of any outbound transactions.
 Unlike outbound fees, which are applied to external-chain transactions, the Native Transaction Fee only applies to transactions made on the THORChain blockchain itself.
 2. Outbound Fees: Fees collected from all outbound transactions to users, which vary depending on the asset type:
-- Native Outbound Fee: A fixed 0.02 RUNE is charged on RUNE and other native asset outbound transactions.
-This is the THORChain Network Gas Fee covering the gas costs for processing the outbound transaction on the THORChain blockchain and not an additional outbound fee.
+- Native Outbound Transaction Fee: A fixed 0.02 RUNE is charged on RUNE and other native asset outbound transactions.
+This is the THORChain network native transaction fee covering the costs for processing the native outbound transaction on the THORChain blockchain and not an additional outbound fee.
 - Layer 1 Outbound Fee: For external-chain assets (e.g., Bitcoin, Ethereum), this fee bundles the external-chain gas cost, gas pool swap fee, and THORChain network fee into a single charge.
 The overall fee is determined by the L1 gas rate and the [`dynamic_multiplier_basis_points`](https://thornode.ninerealms.com/thorchain/outbound_fees) for the respective chain.
 3. Withdrawal of Reserve POL: Occurs when a RUNEPool addition replaces Reserve-backed POL or when a POL requirement is reduced.
 4. Slashing Income: Derived from node bond slashes, particularly for failures during keygen or other operational breaches.
-5. Staged Pool Costs: Deduction from the stage pool to cover churn-related costs for staged pools.
+5. Staged Pool Costs: Deduction from the stage pool to cover churn-related costs for the staged pools.
 These costs are determined by a Mimir-adjustable network variable [`StagedPoolCost`](https://dev.thorchain.org/mimir.html#economics).

 ### Reserve Outflows